jncraton/operating-systems-cpsc4420/lectures/19-atomic-transactions.md

 ---

-- Transactions may put the system in an incosistent state
+- Transactions may put the system in an inconsistent state
 - This state must not be visible to others during the transaction
 - This state must not be visible to others if the transaction fails